Marketing in a Recession: Advertising and Branding During an Economic Downturn - July 2024

 Some brands find success making big product or service announcements

-successfully launched the Kindle during some of
+during a recession.
+For example, Amazon successfully launched the Kindle during some of

 the most challenging days of the Great Recession in 2009.